 Digital media is a rapidly evolving field offering exciting opportunities to integrate the creative process of art and design with the technology of digital media production.
 The digital media artist uses visual communication and technologies to inform or entertain audiences.
 This field combines innovative thinking and creativity with a high level of technical skill.
 Change in this field is constant as technology progresses.
 An effective digital media artist must be able to work within a team along with possessing good communication skills.
 Career opportunities are available within a vast amount of industries such as entertainment, advertising, publication design, 3D modeling and animation, web design and interactivity.

 Some of the career opportunities available for graduating students include:

 Employment in this field is expected to grow by 8 percent from now until 2020.
 Expected growth will be due to increased demand for animation and visual effects in video games, movies, and television (Source: Bureau of Labor Statistics).

-Students may complete the following college credit certificates as part of the Media Design degree:
+Students may complete the following college credit certificates as part of the Digital Design degree:

 Visit Smart-College-Choices.com to access employment numbers and the estimated average, annual full-time wage for graduates of this program.

 Choose 15 credits (Any GRA or DIG courses):

 Any General Education course